mafacturation/ma-facturation-php-client/README.md

-# MaFacturation PHP Client
+# Mafacturation PHP Client

-This is a PHP client for the MaFacturation API.
-[MaFacturation](https://mafacturation.be) is a Belgian quoting & invoicing software for freelancers and small businesses, with a REST API.
+This is a PHP client for the Mafacturation API.
+[Mafacturation](https://mafacturation.be) is a Belgian quoting & invoicing software for freelancers and small businesses, with a REST API.

 ## Installation